Fighting nitrate pollution in Canterbury: ALIL

 May 2023: Hearing held in the Christchurch High Court

-March 2024: High Court released its judgment
+March 2024: High Court released its judgement

 August 2024: ELI lodged judicial review proceedings against ECan for the consent issued to the neighbouring irrigation scheme, MHV.